anican/femto/README.md

 ## Introduction
 After adopting vim (more recently, neovim) as my primary text editor, I became increasingly fascinated with how text editors work, and this project is my attempt to learn more about the C programming language and text editor internals.
-Text-editor technology is super old but still extremely useful.
-I figure it couldn't hurt to know to build one.

 ## Installation
 Installation is super easy.
 Just follow the steps below: